SEND

 • Child Protection Training

-• Knowing your SEND students (Provision mapping)
+• Knowing your SEND students – creating and updating Pupil Passports

 • SEND training for new staff/associate teachers